-1. Local groups should hold regular informal meetings for all members, ideally in-person (although meetings by phone or Skype are also possible).
+- Local groups might hold regular informal meetings for members or people on its mailing list, ideally in person (although meetings by phone or Skype are also possible).
 These meetings might involve, for example, reading and discussion of books or articles on basic income or the viewing of videos on basic income.
 Or, for another example, a group might arrange lectures or presentations in a university, public library, or similar setting.

-2. The “core group” or executive committee of the group should meet regularly, even if the meetings are short and limited to phone, Skype, or other remote communication.
+- The ‘core group’, board of directors, or executive committee of the group should meet regularly, even if the meetings are short and limited to phone, Skype, or other remote communication.

 C. Media / PR

-3. Consider circulating basic literature and video material on basic income to all group members and/or all interested members of the public.
+- Consider circulating basic literature and video material on basic income to all group members or people on the mailing list, and/or all interested members of the public.

 D. Projects / Objectives

-1. Have a set of limited focused projects and objectives.
-For example, one new affiliate is interested in promoting a pilot study in its region.
+- Have a set of limited focused projects and objectives.
+For example, you might choose to promote a pilot study in your region.
 Such a project could either be charged to the executive member tasked with outreach or delegated to a special task force.